History of British Airways in Timeline

 October 2022: Launch of "A British Original" ad campaign

-In October 2022, British Airways launched a new ad campaign titled "A British Original", produced by London-based Uncommon Creative Studio, coinciding with the launch of Ozwald Boateng's new collection of uniform.
+In October 2022, British Airways launched a brand new ad campaign, titled "A British Original" produced by London-based Uncommon Creative Studio.

-2022: Dramatic increase in travel leads to worker shortage
+2022: Dramatic increase in travel leading to worker shortage

-In 2022, British Airways faced a worker shortage due to a dramatic increase in travel, forcing the company to cancel more than 1,500 flights.
+In 2022, British Airways experienced a significant increase in travel demand, resulting in a worker shortage and the cancellation of more than 1,500 flights.

-April 2023: New safety video launched as part of “A British Original” campaign
+April 2023: Launch of new safety video as part of "A British Original" campaign

 June 2024: Most Family Friendly Airline Award

-On 24 June 2024, British Airways was voted the 2024 Most Family Friendly Airline in the World by Skytrax, recognizing its overall family travel experience.
+On 24 June 2024, British Airways was voted 2024 Most Family Friendly Airline in the World by Skytrax, based on the overall family travel experience.

-British Airways originally intended to phase out the remaining 747s in 2024, before deciding to bring forward the date to July 2020.
+British Airways originally intended to phase out the remaining 747s in 2024, but retired them earlier in July 2020.

-In 2024, the damaged letters patent of the arms of British Airways were put up for auction online before being withdrawn.
+In 2024, the damaged letters patent of the arms went up for auction online before being withdrawn.

-As of February 2025, British Airways operates a fleet of 274 aircraft with 42 orders.
+As of February 2025, British Airways operates a fleet of 274 aircraft with 42 orders, including Airbus and Boeing models.

 2050: Intention to eliminate carbon emissions

-In July 2020, British Airways also announced its intention to eliminate carbon emissions by 2050.
+In July 2020, British Airways announced its intention to eliminate carbon emissions by 2050.